ansible/workshops/exercises/ansible_security/2.1-enrich/README.md

 ![QRadar Log Sources](images/2-qradar-log-sources-window.png)

 In Check Point the easiest way to verify that the log source is set is indeed via command line.
-From the terminal of your VS Code online editor, use SSH to log into the Check Point management server IP with the user admin and issue the following `ls` comand:
+From the terminal of your VS Code online editor, use SSH to log into the Check Point management server IP with the user admin and issue the following `ls` command:

 ```bash
 [student<X>@ansible ~]$ ssh admin@checkpoint_mgmt